 Types of Functions in Python

 In Python programming, as per our requirement, We can define the User defined functions in multiple ways.
-The following are the list of available types of functions in Python.
+The following is the list of available types of functions in Python.

 1. With no argument and no return value.